 - Mobile Management – Today’s business relies on its remote workers.
 As a result, there should be a comprehensive mobile management system set up to help IT administrators control the flow of data in and out of the business’ network.

 - Get tested – Once you think you’re done, you aren’t.
 You will need to get your network tested.
-Call TAP Tech to schedule one.
+Call COMPANYNAME to schedule one.

 You’ve got all the tools in place, you’ve tested your security, and you are monitoring everything.
 What’s left to do?
 The most difficult part, unfortunately.